Helambu Trek - 9 Days

 Day 07: Trek to Sermathang (2,610m/8,563ft): 3/4 hr

-Since, we do not gain altitude that much today, it's going to be comparatively easy walk today.
-We forests, streams, and waterfalls.
-The trail makes a sweep around the wide valley end between Parachin and the Sherpa village of Gangyul.
-From Gangyul, we arrive at Sermathang.
-Discover the village.
-There is also a Buddhist monastery at the highest point of the village.
+Since we don't gain much altitude today, the walk will be relatively easy.
+We'll pass through forests, streams, and waterfalls.
+The trail loops around the wide valley at the end between Parachin and the Sherpa village of Gangyul.
+From Gangyul, we head to Sermathang.
+We'll get to know the village.
+There's also a Buddhist monastery located at the highest point of the village.

 Included meals:Breakfast Lunch Dinner